dwatson62/CV/README.md

 **Mandarin Oriental Hotel Group, London, UK** (10/13 to 04/15)

 *Cocktail Bartender*
-- Fast paced cocktail environment in a 5 star hotel, upholding impeccable standards and requiring obsessive attention to detail.
-Took great pride in my cocktail creations.
+- Fast paced cocktail environment in one of London's top 5 star hotels
+- Created popular cocktails and helped design the cocktail menu
+- Established recipes and provided cocktail training for all staff, so the entire team followed a consistent high standard
+- Responsible for ordering new stock cost effectively

 **Burnham Beeches Hotel, Bucks, UK** (02/12 to 12/12)

 *Food & Beverage Assistant*

-- Country hotel, where being adaptable and flexible to different scenarios and jobs was necessary.
+- Country hotel, required to work independently and within a team for bars, weddings and conferences

 **Overseas work and travel in Australia and New Zealand** (01/10 to 11/11)